Skip to main content

 Our Mental Health Advisors provide practical support and interventions to help a student manage their diagnosed mental health condition.
 They can also advise students with no existing diagnosis of mental health condition but are experiencing mental health difficulties.

-The Sexual Assault and Harassment Adviser (SAHA) is a specialist adviser in the Advice and Counselling Service who provides emotional and practical support to any student who has experienced sexual assault or harassment, whether that’s happened recently or in the past.
-The SAHA can support you whether this happened at University or not.
+The Sexual Assault and Harassment Adviser (SAHA)s are specialist advisers in the Advice and Counselling Service who provide emotional and practical support to any student who has experienced sexual assault or harassment, whether that’s happened recently or in the past.
+They can support you whether this happened at University or not.

 Welfare and International Student Advisers provide advice and guidance about financial, legal, practical and immigration issues during your studies.
-They can provide advice and advocacy if your situation is more complicated.
-They offer specialist support to care experienced and estranged students, students who are carers and students with a forced migration background.
+They can provide advocacy and representation if your situation is more complicated.
+They offer specialist support to care experienced and estranged studentsstudents who are carers and students with a forced migration background.
 We also support students in situations of, or at risk of, relationship or familial abuse.

 We have lots of helpful practical guidance on our website, including:A table with documents and the Financial Times on it